eradiate/eradiate-data/README.md

-# eradiate-data
+# Eradiate Data

-Data files for Eradiate
+This repository contains auxiliary data files used by the Eradiate test suite, etc.